-In a nutshell your stomach digests food by dissolving it with bile acid.
+In a nutshell, your stomach digests food by dissolving it with bile acid.
 The mixture then passes into the small intestine and when it gets to the terminal ileum area the bile acid gets reabsorbed into the biliary system ready for the process to start again.
 If you’ve had the terminal ileum removed there is nowhere for the acid to be re-absorbed so it passes into the colon.
-The colon is not designed to cope with this level of acidity and its first reaction is “evacuate”, you can guess the rest.
+Bile acids in the large bowel cause abnormally high levels of water and this increased amount of water causes diarrhoea

 There are various medications available to counter the effects of BAM.
 I manage it with a combination of Colesevelam and Loperamide.